Loch Ness: Hydroelectricity

-Loch Ness serves as the lower storage reservoir for the 300MW Foyers pumped-storage hydroelectric scheme, which opened in 1975.
-A smaller (5MW) power station nearby used to provide power for an aluminium smelting plant, but now electricity is generated and supplied to the National Grid.
-Another scheme, the 100-megawatt Glendoe Hydro Scheme near Fort Augustus, began generation in June 2009.
-It was out of service between 2009 and 2012 for repair of the tunnels connecting the reservoir to the turbines.
+Loch Ness serves as the lower storage reservoir for the 300 MW Foyers pumped-storage hydroelectric scheme, which opened in 1975.
+A smaller (5 MW) power station nearby used to provide power for an aluminium smelting plant, but now electricity is generated and supplied to the National Grid.
+Another scheme, the 100 MW Glendoe Hydro Scheme near Fort Augustus, began generation in June 2009.
+It was out of service between August 2009 and April 2012 for repair of the tunnels connecting the reservoir to the turbines.

 There are proposals for three new pumped-storage hydropower schemes using Loch Ness as the lower reservoir.

 The 450 MW / 2.8 GWh Loch na Cathrach (formerly called Red John) project was approved in 2021.
 If funded at £550 million, it would store 5 million cubic metres of water near Dores.
 This scheme was taken over by Statkraft in December 2023.

 Plans for the Loch Kemp Storage scheme were submitted in January 2024 by Statera Energy.
-This would use Loch Kemp near Whitebridge as the upper reservoir, with tunnels and a buried powerhouse of the shores of Loch Ness.
+This would use Loch Kemp near Whitebridge as the upper reservoir, with tunnels and a buried powerhouse on the shores of Loch Ness.
 The Ness District Salmon Fisheries Board have concerns about the impact of these schemes on the ecology of Loch Ness.
-The worst case scenarios, to fill the three upper reservoirs from empty, would reduce the level of Loch Ness by 73 cm.
+In the worst case scenario, filling the three upper reservoirs from empty would reduce the level of Loch Ness by 73 cm.
 Highland councillors objected to the scheme in June 2025, despite officials recommending that councillors do not object, however the final decision lies with the Scottish Government.

 Glean Earrach Energy (GEE) is developing a 2 GW scheme on the western shore, with the planning application submitted in May 2025.
-The upper reservoir would be formed at Loch nam Breac Dearga, about half way between Drumnadrochit and Invermoriston.
+The upper reservoir would be formed at Loch nam Breac Dearga, about halfway between Drumnadrochit and Invermoriston.
 The hydraulic head of this scheme is almost 500 m, much larger than the schemes on the eastern side.
 This means it would be able to store 34 GWh (around three-quarters of the total 46 GWh proposed) using only half the total amount of water.
 Early development of this scheme was undertaken by SSE under the name Balmacaan Hydro, with a proposed capacity of 300–600 MW.

 Statera Energy are also developing plans to modify the Thomas Telford designed weir where the River Ness flows out of Loch Dochfour, known both as Ness Weir and locally as Dochfour Weir.
-They propose to raise the existing weir height, and install a new titling weir and fish pass are proposed.
+They propose to raise the existing weir height, and install a new tilting weir and fish pass.
 Statera Energy say this will allow the water level in Loch Ness to be better controlled, and will provide resilience against future climate change.
 It would allow the proposed pumped storage schemes to operate more efficiently, while proving stable water levels for canal navigation.
 The first round of public consultation was held in November 2024.